Jan 6 hearings: What have we learned from the committee so far?

 Members of Congress asked Mr Trump for pardons after the riot

-Ms Cheney offered up a key bit of information during her opening statement at last week’s prime time hearing.
+Ms Cheney offered up a key bit of information during her opening statement at the first prime-time hearing.

 Such an action would have absolved him of responsibility for any crime he might be charged with as a result of his role in trying to get Mr Trump to replace his Justice Department leadership with people more amenable to his lies.